 “Slaves don’t get paid at all.
 I’ll check into it.
 That sounds fishy.”

 Mike Sr. also calls John’s parents, as John’s legal guardian.
-He threatens to sue them if they don’t pay support to the Watt’s, including back support.
+He threatens to take them to court them if they don’t pay the Watt’s, including back support.
 They send a check as well.
 Mrs. Watt calls to thank me for helping.

 “It’s all, Stu.
 He’s worried about John.”